nokia/kong-oidc/README.md

 the origin server/services can be protected with the relevant standards without implementing those on the server itself.

-Introspection functionality add capability for already authenticated users and/or applications that already posses acces token to go through kong.
+The introspection functionality adds capability for already authenticated users and/or applications that already possess access token to go through kong.
 The actual token verification is then done by Resource Server.

 ## How does it work